There are over 300 Recycling Points in Fife to make it easy to recycle small packaging items such as glass bottles, cans and textiles.

 - Textiles including clothes, towels, curtains, sheets, shoes etc.

-Most sites are in open car parks and available 24 hours a day, although a small number of sites may not be open overnight.
+Most sites are in open car parks and available 24 hours a day, although a few sites may not be open overnight.

 The orange plastic & can recycling bins and blue paper & cardboard recycling bins at Recycling Points are collected by a different vehicle to your household bins.
 You may notice that these bins are collected by the same vehicle at Recycling Points.
 Please continue to separate into plastics & can and paper & cardboard recycling bins as these bins may not always be collected together in the same vehicle.